ZalaHabib/AVC-Team-Sicks/Weekly_Blog.md

     motors set up due to time constraints, and I have realised that the motors weren’t in a state that they would be able to work anyway, due to them missing a couple of wires.

+#Week 3:
+*Tim Foley:
+This week our AV was built up to the point that it was ready to be tested.
+We spent about half of our lab compiling and testing our code and the other half debugging and fixing our code.
+We were able to compile and initiate our gate control method which resulted in our first success.
+After a lot of confusion we managed to get our white tape detection method to compile and run successfully.
+We ran a few tests on this method until we were satisfied that the output was accurate and running without error.
+We attempted to compile and run our straight line code that we had written earlier.
+After a few tests and some modifications to the code we ran out of time and were not able to complete this method.